 Self Introduction Speeches (自己紹介/Jiko shoukai )

-As you will probably be taken to your office and schools in just the first few days after you arrive, you should prepare a short self introduction in advance.
+You will be taken to your office and schools in just the first few days after you arrive (Municipal ALTs might go see their mayor, and Ken-ALTs might come up to the Education Division to say hello to the PA/JET Supervisor office right off the plane!) – so you should prepare a short self introduction in advance.

 In Japan, establishing relationships is very important, and you can’t really interact with people from your school/town/etc. until they know who you are.
 However, you don’t have to give a long introduction!
 Your name, hometown, and a positive greeting will go a long way toward establishing your new relationships.